-DVA Chapters play a vital role in fulfilling Dharma Voices for Animals’ mission of bringing awareness of the suffering of animals to the Dharma community.
-Located throughout the world, Chapters serve two important functions.
+DVA Chapters play a vital role in fulfilling Dharma Voices for Animals’ mission of raising awareness within the Dharma community of practices that lead to unnecessary animal suffering.
+Located throughout the world, chapters serve two important functions.

 - Bringing together like-minded people in local communities

 - Acting as the grassroots agent for promoting DVA’s goal of bringing awareness to the suffering of animals within their Buddhist/Dharma communities

 Chapters engage in activities that promote DVA’s message within the wider dharma community as well as get together for events such as film screenings (for example, Animals and the Buddha), readings, guest speakers, group discussions, and potlucks.
 The activities of every chapter are different, reflecting the remarkable diversity of DVA’s membership.
 Chapter members also have opportunities to network with other members from around the world.

 Joining a Chapter